BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

 = 3.0 - 5th October 2020 =
+* New: Layout Grid block.
-* Add Star Rating block.
+* New: Star Rating block.
-* Add Slider block.
+* New: Slider block.
-* Add Layout Grid block.
+* New: OEmbed providers module.
 * Add Related Posts block.
 * Add TB prefix to all blocks.
 Inspired by: https://wptavern.com/wordpress-plugin-authors-should-avoid-confusing-users-when-naming-blocks
 * Add icon to breadcrumbs block.